Healthy Sweet Potato Waffles

 Recipe notes

-- Freeze leftover waffles for up to 3 months.
+- Store leftover waffles in the refrigerator for up to 3 days or freeze for up to 3 months.
+Simply toast and serve!

 More breakfast recipes you’ll love: